benngermin/epq/replit.md

   - Added `is_ai` column to courses table to distinguish between AI and non-AI course versions
   - Created duplicate entries for all 16 courses with alternative external IDs (32 courses total)
   - Duplicated all 41 question sets for non-AI course versions to ensure content parity
+  - Duplicated all 2,656 questions and their versions for non-AI question sets
   - Users from different Moodle instances can now launch courses using their specific external IDs
   - Progress is tracked separately between AI and non-AI versions
   - Example: CPCU 530 now has external_id '8435' (AI) and '7424' (non-AI)